FRONT-research-group/ocf-net-app-integration/README.md

   - `<provider/invoker>_config_sample.json`: Input for onboarding scripts (provider/invoker).
   - `capif_sdk_register.json`: Input for user registration.
   - `openapi.yaml`: The OpenAPI specification for the provider app service (used during service publication).
   - `.env`: File that includes environmental variables that is used in the bussiness flow for invoker/provider onboarding as well as invoker app.
+From there, anyone can configure either current location or last known location feature for provider app (NEF).

 ---